 - Unplug the heat mat

-- Put your indoor seedlings under a grow light
+- Put your indoor seedlings under the grow light

 Removing the lid and heat mat keeps seedlings from getting too hot.
 Overly warm temperatures can make young plants grow tall and leggy (frail).
 These leggy seedlings turn into weak plants, and they can potentially fall over and never recover.